 How can clients keep plans current?

 Legacy planning fails quietly when it is never reviewed.
 A client may create a will, update a beneficiary, change states, sell a business, lose a spouse, become estranged from a child or receive a diagnosis.
 If supporting records do not change, relatives may later find information that is technically preserved but practically misleading.
-Legal services can add real value by normalising review rather than treating planning as a once-only event.
+Legal services can add real value by normalising review rather than treating estate planning as a once-only event.

 Is legacy planning the same as estate planning?